decred/dcrdocs/docs/faq/proof-of-stake/general.md

 So basically this is close to impossible, even if a single person has a HUGE percentage of DCR.

 But then we come to the stake pools.
-Stake pools, while not having access to any of their users funds, do have the ability to change votes on tickets assigned to them.
+Stake pools, while not having access to any of their users' funds, do have the ability to change votes on tickets assigned to them.
 This is why it is suggested that when joining a stake pool, people don't just go for the largest one.
 Decred is short for 'decentralised credit' so part of the spirit of PoS is ensuring that the PoS stake pools don't get too large in relation to the others.
 However, even the largest at almost 20% would still only get on average one vote per block.

 So Decred was specifically designed to minimise impact from both large PoW and PoS pools as well as individuals (including developers) with large holdings.